ably/ably-js/README.md

 # [Ably](https://www.ably.io)

 A Javascript client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.
 This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support.
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.

 ## Supported platforms